small-tech/jsdb/README.md

 ## Performance characteristics

-With the caveat, once again, that this is __for small data sets__, it is still insightful to see the performance on my development machine (Intel i7-8550U (8) @ 4.000GHz, 16GB RAM) with what I would consider an order of magnitude larger data set than the limit you should be using with this module.
+Once again, keep in mind that WhatDB is __for small data sets__ and favours ease-of-use and data safety above all else.
+That said, here are priliminary performance stats on my development machine (Intel i7-8550U (8) @ 4.000GHz, 16GB RAM).

-With `examples/performance` run to generate 1,000,000 records, taking up ~179MB on disk, with records similar to:
+With `examples/performance` run to generate 100,000 records, taking up ~18MB on disk, with records similar to:

 ```json
 [